 The ICCAT catch-at-size dataset was used to estimate gear selectivity for each of the baseline fleet types.
-The operating models incorporate 17 fishing fleets, as described in Table 3.1.
+The operating models incorporate 18 fishing fleets, as described in Table 3.1.

-The pop-off satellite (PSAT) archival tag data from several sources (NOAA, DFO, WWF, AZTI, UNIMAR, IEO, UCA, FEDERCOOPESCA, COMBIOMA, GBYP, IFREMER, Stanford University) have been compiled by NOAA (M. Lauretta) and used to estimate movements among spatial strata.
+The electronic tagging data from several sources (NOAA, DFO, WWF, AZTI, UNIMAR, IEO, UCA, FEDERCOOPESCA, COMBIOMA, GBYP, IFREMER, Stanford University) have been compiled by NOAA (M. Lauretta) and used to estimate movements among spatial strata.
 Tag tracks were provided by the seven spatial strata.
 These are converted to strata-quarter records by the following rule: for each tag, its strata position in a quarter is assigned as the strata in which the tag spent the most days during that quarter (Fig 2.1A).

 In the model developed for movement, quarterly transitions between strata depend on stock (Eastern or Western) and age class (ages 1-4, 5-8, and 9+).
 Only tags that have either corresponding weight or length data can be assigned an age class (by cohort slicing) and can be used by the model.
 Similarly, only those tags that have entered either the Gulf of Mexico or the Mediterranean can be assigned a stock of origin.
 All other tags are removed and not used in the conditioning of operating models.
 The exception are tags released by AZTI in the Bay of Biscay, which are assumed to correspond to be of Eastern Stock of origin.
-By November 2018 data from 1,307 tags were available for the model, however only #### of these tags could be used for to provide transition information as the others lacked either age-class assignment or stock of origin assignment.
-This resulted in a total of 598 quarterly electronic tag transitions, or around 1/5 of all quarterly transitions, being used by the model (Fig 2.1B).
+By November 2018 data from 1,307 tags were available for the model, however only 598 tag transitions (quarterly movements) could be used for to provide transition information as the others lacked either age-class assignment or stock of origin assignment (Fig 2.1B).

 Figure 2.1A.
-Electronic tag data was used to inform quarterly transitions.
+Electronic tag data were used to inform quarterly transitions.
 This figure explains how each tag was allocated to an strata (represented as black, red, and gray circles) and quarter.
 The blue dashed line in (A) represents one electronic tag track.
 In (B) this track is spliced into quarters (here the track is split into different quarters through different colours 1=yellow, 2=green, 3=blue).
 Then (C) the track for each quarter was allocated to a spatio-temporal strata (a spatial strata, quarter, age class).
 This was done by counting the days (days are represented as dashes in these figures) the tag spent in each spatio-temporal strata; the strata where the tag spent the most days in a quarter was determined to be the location for the tag in that quarter.